Sometimes children are just better at problem solving and these 5 puzzles will prove it to you:

 Puzzle #5: Diagram B is the one that matches.
 There are 20 caramel candies in the box, 15 coconut and 5 (50 – [20+15+10]) plain chocolate ones.

-If you like what you read, then you will definitely love this one: QUIZ: Can You Guess The Logo By Looking At Just One Letter?
+If you like what you read, then you will definitely love this one: Cube Riddle: Can You Crack The Riddle Astronauts Are Asked To Solve Before Travelling To Space?

 Photo: I’m A Useless Info Junkie